Mikerniker/100_Days_of_Python/Day39/README.md

 - The added pressure also comes from the limited usage I'm allowed from the Sheety API to test my code.
 Progressing through each task is taking a while but I'm slowly getting there.
 12/30/2022
 - Mental Note: Be careful with your indentations in your functions/methods.
 - Step 4: Currently in progress...
+- Mental Note: Don't forget to reassign your variables when you make changes and need to access them again like for strftime, save it instead of printing it.

 ### Built with